ddubson/notes/content/react/useful-enzyme.md

 componentWrapper.find("input").simulate('change', { target: { value: "valueToSet" }});
 {{</highlight>}}

-When attempting to simulate setting a value to a field, React will need a pair of `value` and `onChange` methods to be able to register the changes.
+When attempting to simulate setting a value to a field, React will need a pair of `value` and `onChange` methods to be able to register the changes (controlled).

 e.g.